exam-mov24/ansible_exam/README.md

 Its just important to know that the host has ssh enabled and that ansible has the passwrod or ssh-key for the host.
 My way to run this is to have ready template to create/install my hosts.
 Example is that Debian and Ubuntu are installed with a template on this example, proxmox.
-The temple kickstarts a virtuall machine with wanted OS, user name, ssh-key and so on. so these machine are empty but has all the needed credentials added.
+The template kickstarts a virtuall machine with wanted OS, user name, ssh-key and so on. so these machine are empty but has all the needed credentials added.
 Easy and fast to get up and running for work tasks.

 Ansible in writen in python codes.
 But for setting up playbook and etc (will be seen later in the README ) YAML code is used.